juliustheodor/long-term-volatility-news/README.md

 * Daily Returns from Tick Data for S&P500 for the MF2-GARCH estimation to be saved as SPdailyneu.csv in mf2garch estimation from August 15, 1969 onwards.

 #### Control Variables (for Table 5 and A.3, A.5, A.6, A.13 and Figure A.3)
-* [FOMC sentiment index from Gardner et al. (2022)](https://www.sciencedirect.com/science/article/pii/S0304407621002530)): obtained from the authors, to be saved as `sentiment_dec2020.xlsx'
+* [FOMC sentiment index from Gardner et al. (2022)](https://www.sciencedirect.com/science/article/pii/S0304407621002530)): obtained from the authors, to be saved as `sentiment_dec2020.xlsx`
-* [CBO Real Output Gap, retrieved from FRED](https://fred.stlouisfed.org/graph/?g=f1cZ) to be saved as CBOGap.xls
+* [CBO Real Output Gap, retrieved from FRED](https://fred.stlouisfed.org/graph/?g=f1cZ) to be saved as `CBOGap.xls`
-* From the [Philadelphia FED Survey of Professional Forecasters](https://www.philadelphiafed.org/surveys-and-data/real-time-data-research/survey-of-professional-forecasters): Tbill3M.xlsx
+* From the [Philadelphia FED Survey of Professional Forecasters](https://www.philadelphiafed.org/surveys-and-data/real-time-data-research/survey-of-professional-forecasters): to be saved as `Tbill3M.xlsx`
 * [Husted et al. (2025) Monetary Policy Uncertainty](https://sites.google.com/site/lucasfhusted/data)
 * [Macroeconomic Uncertainty (Jurado et al., 2015)](https://www.sydneyludvigson.com/macro-and-financial-uncertainty-indexes) MacroUncertaintyToCirculate.xlsx (Vintage from February 2023)
 * [Chicago Board Options Exchange, CBOE Volatility Index (VIX), retrieved from FRED](https://fred.stlouisfed.org/series/VIXCLS)